Medical NecessityWhy I am a private pay provider

 What is Medical Necessity?

 Medical necessity is the standard by which the insurance company decides if the services you receive meet the criteria for a specific illness or medical condition.
 In other words, to be reimbursed by an insurance company for treatment, the physician you see must provide the insurance company with a medical diagnosis that satisfies their criteria and justifies payment.

 Without that medical diagnosis, the principle of medical necessity will not be satisfied and payment will not be satisfied.

 Medical Necessity and Psychiatric Diagnosis

 Because medical necessity is typically defined as the need for a service to be reasonable and necessary for the diagnosis or treatment of a disease, condition, illness, injury, or defect…claims that are submitted for insurance reimbursement must clearly identify a specific medical condition, illness, and/or diagnosis.

 In the mental health field that means providing a diagnostic code from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 In short, for a person to use their medical insurance for mental health benefits and reimbursement they must meet the criteria for some type of mental or psychiatric disorder and that disorder must be the focus of treatment.

 Protected Health Information

 Permanent Medical Records

 This information then becomes a part of the person’s permanent medical record.

 This can be an especially relevant subject for individuals who are concerned about the future implications of having some type of psychiatric diagnosis attached to their medical record.

 Impact on Career & Insurance

 For individuals who work as an attorney, pilot, first responder, are in the military or simply want to keep their therapy sessions private, the presence of a psychiatric diagnosis can be especially troublesome.
 As it can be for individuals seeking to purchase any type of life or personal protection insurance.

 As a Marriage and Family therapist, my primary focus is on helping people develop relational harmony in their familial, work, congregational and community systems.
-Relational counseling or therapy however, is generally not covered by insurance companies because such services are not considered medically necessary.
+Relational counseling or therapy, however, is generally not covered by insurance companies because such services are not considered medically necessary.